dawonko/dawonko.github.io/_posts/projects/2017-04-01-redpineapple.md

     alt: "Red Pineapple website on a mobile device"
 ---
 <p>It tracks how long you have walked, and manages your whole check-up schedules with a doctor.
 It could help people who lives in the area rarely have clinics and who is old but do not have anyone to take care of oneself near.</p>
-<br> This project was for suggesting future blueprint & services to expand their business to Kakao, which has $25 billion market cap in South Korea having various platforms such as messenger, fintech, mobility, commerce and games.
-Kakao has made a coin(Klay) that can be used in their broad platforms using blockchain technology already, so by using coins as a motivation, I suggested Kakao Health & Kakao Track. </br>
+<br><br> This project was for suggesting future blueprint & services to expand their business to Kakao, which has $25 billion market cap in South Korea having various platforms such as messenger, fintech, mobility, commerce and games.
+Kakao has made a coin(Klay) that can be used in their broad platforms using blockchain technology already, so by using coins as a motivation, I suggested Kakao Health & Kakao Track. </br></br>